SirTrippsalot/Minesweeper/README.md

 - Configurable edge wrapping (left/right, top/bottom or full torus).
 - Gesture-based controls with zoom and pan support.
 - Settings are saved between sessions.
+- Flags appear as darker water and return to gray when removed.

 ### Selecting a Grid Type